 The Registrar’s Interim Standards and Requirements for Liquor (Interim Standards) require that licensees ensure that the following persons hold a valid certificate demonstrating successful completion of a training course approved by the Board of the Alcohol and Gaming Commission of Ontario (AGCO):

 - Every person involved in the sale, service, sampling or delivery of liquor or in taking orders for the sale of liquor;

 - Security staff whom the licensee employs or, in the case of a stadium, uses; and

 - Employees involved in the sale and service of liquor from motorized vending carts, as well as course marshals, for Golf Course Endorsement holders.

 Licensees are encouraged to keep a copy of their employees’ certification.
-AGCO Compliance Officials may ask a licensee for proof of a staff member’s certification at any time.
+AGCO Inspectors may ask a licensee for proof of a staff member’s certification at any time.

 For more information, please see the AGCO’s Responsible Liquor Sale, Service and Delivery Training page.

 - Please refer to the AGCO’s Fee Schedule for the applicable fee.